-That’s right, I actually get a certificate pop-up for my lab’s domain name (ash15.com) & not autodiscover.ash15.com like one would expect if I were to have a certificate issue on Exchange.
+I actually get a certificate pop-up for my lab’s domain name (ash15.com) and not autodiscover.ash15.com like one would expect if I were to have a certificate issue on Exchange.

-When Outlook 2013 does it’s simultaneous DNS AutoDiscover query the first URL it tries is https://company.com/autodiscover/autodiscover.xml, which in my lab environment resolved to my Domain Controller, which was also serving DNS, as well as a Certificate Authority.
-Ash15.com resolved to this server because it’s my internal Active Directory domain name & the name server entry resolves to my DC (just ping internaldomainname.local in your AD lab environment & you’ll see the same thing).
+When Outlook 2013 does its simultaneous DNS AutoDiscover query, the first URL it tries is https://company.com/autodiscover/autodiscover.xml, which in the lab environment resolved to the DC, which was also serving DNS, as well as a CA. Ash15.com resolved to this server because it’s my internal AD name and the name server entry resolves to my DC (just ping internaldomainname.local in your AD lab environment and you’ll see the same).

 There are a couple ways around this.
 Make sure andrewswidgets.com doesn’t listen on 443, or possibly get a proper cert on your website that is listening on 443.
 Simply put, just make sure whatever andrewswidgets.com resolves to is something that’s not going to throw a certificate error.

-I’ve heard nothing concrete or public but the Outlook team is aware of the issue & listening to customer feedback.
+I’ve heard nothing concrete or public but the Outlook team is aware of the issue and listening to customer feedback.
 I suggest contacting Microsoft Support if your organization is running into this issue.

-Also, this KB offers methods to control which AutoDiscover methods are used by your Outlook clients
+Also, this MS KB offers methods to control which AutoDiscover methods are used by your Outlook clients